mholschbach/ctf/maplectf23/PenandPaper/README.md

 You get the [ciphertext](ciphertext.txt) and a [python script](source.py).

 ## Solution
 After taking a look at the [source.py](source.py) the *generate_keystream* function indicated a fancy encryption, so let's take a closer look.
 I modified the *source.py* (available as [printfrequencies.py](printfrequencies.py)) to use a simplified key and print the derived keystream.
-With a line break after 13 elements you easily identify the pattern and the repition after 13 lines:
+With a line break after 13 elements you easily identify the pattern and the repitition after 13 lines:

 ```
 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12,